mduk/simplechat/README.md

 # SimpleChat

-Websocket chatroom with an Erlang back end and ExtJS 4 front end.
+Websocket chatroom with an Erlang back end and Bootstrap-based front end.
 Primarily a learning exercise for me.

 ## Installation and Usage